-How to make rain and thunder.
-Conspiracies to control the weather.
-To stop rain and storm
+How to cause rain and thunderstorms.
+Conspiracies to control weather phenomena.
+To stop the rain and bad weather

 “Farmer Leonid Fomich is writing to you.
-A few years ago I bought land.
-I have many children, and I realized that in order to raise them to their feet, feed them, clothe them, put them on and give them a decent education, I need to do something.
-I took a loan, got into unthinkable debts, but circumstances arose that could ruin all my plans.
+Several years ago I bought land.
+I have many children, and I realized: in order to get them on their feet, feed them, clothe them, put them on shoes and give them a decent education, I need to do something.
+I took out a loan, got into unimaginable debt, but circumstances arose that could ruin all my plans.

-It is very difficult in Kazakhstan if there is no rain.
+It can be very difficult in Kazakhstan if there is no rain.
 Drought is my enemy.
-From my grandmother, I heard that the villagers went to one healer and she read some prayers.
-Shortly thereafter, torrential rains followed.
-Do you know such?
+I heard from my grandmother that fellow villagers went to one healer and she read some prayers.
+Soon after this they went heavy rains.
+Do you know these?

-While casting the spell, you cannot talk to anyone.
-The master who causes rain must refrain from eating meat until the rain is charged.
+You cannot talk to anyone while casting the spell.
+The master who makes it rain must abstain from eating meat until the rain comes.
 The spell is read like this:

 Heavy rains, torrential downpours,